Educational Psychology Services, Support and Consultancy

 Circle of Adults

 The circle of adult’s intervention is a problem solving approach where the Educational Psychologist works with key adults in the school.
 The aim is to build an in-depth perspective of the emotional needs that underlie challenging behaviours and to agree strategies that promote the wellbeing and inclusion of children with complex needs.
 The approach provides staff support and has been positively evaluated in a range of settings, including primary, secondary and special schools.
-Please see this leaflet for further information
+Find out more about Circle of Adults.

 A solution circle is a systematic 30 minute session that is led by an Educational Psychologist as the process facilitator.
 It involves a small group of adults, one of which is the ‘problem presenter’ who has a problem that needs a way forward or solution.
 It follows a set structure and aims to use the resources, ideas and expertise within the group to develop positive solutions with the problem that is presented.
-For more information, please see this information sheet
+Find out more about Solution Circles.

 Person-centred approaches have gained increased recognition in schools since the publication of the 2014 SEND Code of Practice.
 A recent study* has suggested a number of ways to ensure the effective use of this approach, including: